Dendrograms of Mixing Measures for Softmax-Gated Gaussian Mixture of Experts: Consistency Without Model Sweeps: CONCLUSION

 \section{CONCLUSION}

 This work shows that rate-aware geometry, realized through a Voronoi distance together with merging and dendrograms of mixing measures, delivers both fast parameter estimation and consistent, sweep-free model selection in SGMoE.
 We hope these ideas spur further advances in structured mixture models and expert architectures.

-{\bf Limitations.} Our analysis assumes linear softmax gates, Gaussian experts, compact \(\vTheta\), and bounded covariate support.
+Our analysis assumes linear softmax gates, Gaussian experts, compact \(\vTheta\), and bounded covariate support.
 Extending the theory beyond these settings will require additional regularity and tail controls.
 Exact values of \(\bar r(M)\) are known for \(M\le3\); for \(M\ge4\) only lower bounds are available.
 While our guarantees use these bounds, sharper algebraic results would further tighten rates.

-{\bf Future work.} Empirically, the dendrogram remains robust and recovers clustering structure under mild misspecification (\cref{fig_econtam_results}).
-A rigorous study of its asymptotic behavior under model misspecification is an important next step.